conda-forge/conda-forge.github.io/src/testing.rst

 Testing for an import will catch the bulk of the packaging errors, generally including presence of dependencies.
-However, it does not assure that the package works correctly particularly if it works correctly with the particular versions of dependencies used.
-So it is good to run some other test of the code itself.
+However, it does not assure that the package works correctly -- particularly if it works correctly with the versions of dependencies used.
+So it is good to run some other test of the code itself if possible.

 Running Unit Tests
 ..................